The head of the UK's 450,000-strong civil service has quit, amid plans to reform the way it works.

 85,000Staff employed by the Department of Work and Pensions alone

-53.9%Percentage of civil servants that are female
+53.9%Civil servants who are female

 £27,080Average (median) civil servant salary